 - Medical bills.
 Your case should take into consideration how much you have paid for medical treatment, including emergency room costs, x-rays and scans, prescription medications, follow-up appointments, co-pays, physical therapy, and any other costs you paid out-of-pocket.

 - Lost income.
 You should add up your lost wages for the total time you were unable to work due to your injury, including any overtime opportunities, bonuses, and other benefits you were not eligible for.

 - Disability.
 You should calculate the value of any limitations that have resulted from your injury, such as those that prevent you from working in your old job, make it more difficult to live independently or have full enjoyment of your life.

 - Future costs.
 You must consider whether your injury could cause you to incur any expenses in the future, such as additional surgeries or replacements for wheelchairs, braces, or assistive devices.

 - Pain and suffering.
 Victims may be able to get additional payments depending on the amount of physical and mental anguish they have endured.

 Subrogation is a legal term that means “substituting one party for another.”
-For example, when you file an injury claim, you are seeking payment from an at-fault party’s insurer, rather than the individual.
+For example, when you file an injury claim, you seek payment from an at-fault party’s insurer rather than the individual.
 Similarly, one insurer can seek repayment from another insurance company if their customer is ultimately found to be at fault for an accident.